-Brainstorming is a proven technique for exploring just about any idea.
+Creating characters by brainstorming is a proven technique for developing new characters.
 The process consists of quickly recording (without editing yourself) all of the options/descriptions/ideas /thoughts you have about a topic.
 You then sort through your items and pick the ones that work.
 This process can easily be applied to creating characters.

 I have purposely tried to leave the sort of details you should review as vague as possible.
 If you really need more guidance, however, you might want to start with appearance, friends, goals, quirks, flaws, problems, values, morals, history, possessions, skills, fears, favorites, enemies, education, finances, pets, and family.
 Don’t feel as if you need to include all of these categories or limit yourself to these categories.
 Just write what comes to mind.